-C:\PagerDuty\Queue, and the content should be JSON that is formatted for our Integration API.
+C:\PagerDuty\Queue, and the content should be JSON that is formatted for our Events API.
 Check out the alert definitions we provide for examples of how to write your own alerts to be sent to PagerDuty.

 Special Characters: If you have an alert which uses characters that will affect the JSON output, such as a quotation marks, then you will need to escape those characters with a backslash, or modify the VBScript to handle them.
 For example, if you add quotation marks to an alert yourself, add a backslash (

 \) before them so they look like